When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

-Next, we examine the case where CC and Pantheon+ are combined.
-This dataset combination significantly improves the constraints on the functional posterior, particularly in the range $0.5 < z < 1.5$ (upper-right plot of Fig.~\ref{fig:wdm_gp}).
-At higher redshifts, the slight preference for negative values becomes more pronounced.
-However, the confidence contours, while reduced compared to the individual CC and Pantheon+ cases, remain broad due to the limited data in this region.
 The best-fit curve (red-dotted line in the lower panel of Fig.~\ref{fig:wdm_gp}) trends toward negative values for $z > 1.2$, closely resembling the results obtained using the kernel approach with CC data alone.
 Notably, the improvement in fit, as measured by $-2\Delta\ln \mathcal{L}_{\rm max}$ (Table~\ref{tabla_evidencias}), is minimal compared to the standard model.
 In the well-constrained range $0.5 < z < 1.5$, $w_{\rm DM}$ gravitates toward zero, leading to negligible gains in data fitting.
 Given the additional parameters, this results in a significantly worse Bayes factor.

 The next three cases will be discussed together, as they closely resemble the previously analyzed scenarios but now include DESI-DR1 BAO data.
 In the CC+DESI-DR1 case, the fit to the data remains comparable to its counterpart without DESI-DR1.
 However, this is not true for the other two cases.
 Both DESI-DR1+Pantheon+ and CC+DESI-DR1+Pantheon+ exhibit an overall improvement in data fitting.
 Despite this, the Bayes factor strongly favors the standard model, with an even greater preference than in cases without DESI-DR1.
 Specifically, the Bayes factor values are approximately $7.7$, $6.6$, and $9$ for CC+DESI-DR1, DESI-DR1+Pantheon+, and CC+DESI-DR1+Pantheon+, respectively.
 Substituting DESI-DR1 with DESI-DR2 results in an overall poorer fit to the data (compared to $\Lambda$CDM) than in the DESI-DR1 cases; however, the Bayesian evidences remain largely unchanged.